-We have shown that using time series models we can characterise walk-in arrivals effectively and that our one to six day ahead forecasts have good predictive power.
+We have shown that both walk-in and ambulance arrivals exhibit - to different degrees - a linear trend, a weekly periodicity and an annual seasonality.
+Using time series models we have shown that we can characterise walk-in arrivals effectively and that our one to six day ahead forecasts have good predictive power.
 However, we had less success with our ambulance arrivals models.
 For one up to six days ahead predictions the structural time series (ST) model forecasts - for both walk-in and ambulance arrivals - perform better than the corresponding auto-regressive (AR) model predictions in terms of higher correlation with the observed data, generally lower root mean square error (RMSE) and narrower 95% confidence intervals.
 We have also shown that the one week ahead predictions from the auto-regressive and structural time series models perform better for walk-in arrivals than the rolling average (RA) predictions - currently used in our case study department - in terms of higher correlation with the "unseen" data.
 For ambulance arrival forecasts the ST model one week ahead predictions have a greater correlation with the observed arrivals than the RA model predictions which in turn have a higher r value than the corresponding AR model one week ahead forecasts.

-The poor performance of the ambulance arrival time series model forecasts may be because the ambulance arrivals do not exhibit very strong periodicies or other regularity (cf. Fig 3.2).
+The poor performance of the ambulance arrival time series model forecasts may be because the ambulance arrivals do not exhibit very strong periodicities or other regularity (cf. Fig 3.2).
 Thus the ambulance arrival stream might not be appropriate for this method of time series analysis.
-We investigated characterising ambulance arrivals by a random process, fitting both a Poisson process and a linear non-homogenous Poisson process to the ambulance arrivals, but we found that our "training" data fails the corresponding goodness of fit tests.
+We investigated characterising ambulance arrivals by a random process, fitting both a Poisson process and a linear non-homogeneous Poisson process to the ambulance arrivals, but we found that our "training" data fails the corresponding goodness of fit tests.
 Despite being only able to characterise and forecast walk-in arrivals effectively, these model forecasts will still be of value to hospital managers as walk-in arrivals will account for the majority of arrivals into an A&E department.
-These methods may also be useful in characterising and forecasting other forms of hospital arrivals e.g. emergency hospital admissions [59] and non-emergency hospital department arrivals.
+However, to be of greatest use within healthcare planning, longer forecast horizons will be required.
+These methods may also be useful in characterising and forecasting daily arrivals into other A&E departments as well as other forms of hospital arrivals e.g. emergency hospital admissions [61] and non-emergency hospital department arrivals.
+This applicability will require further study as we have only applied these methods to data from a single site.

 In Section 3.7 we showed that the hourly arrival patterns differ for ambulance and walkin arrivals, but remain constant for each day of the week during each year of our data within each arrival stream.
 The hourly arrival patterns are similar during weekdays and during weekends for both arrival streams and may be combined together.
 This hourly breakdown of daily arrivals will be useful to hospital managers when deciding the staffing and resource levels required throughout the day as well as designing workshift and handover patterns that coincide with less busy periods of the day.
-For instance we have shown that there are proportionally more arrivals in the early hours during weekends for both walk-in and ambulance arrivals than during weekdays.
-This indicates more staff may be needed during the night on weekends, which currently is not the case in our case study department.
+For instance we have shown that there is an increase in walk-in arrivals in the evening during weekdays after the peak in the morning, which should be taken into account when drawing up staff workshift and handover timetables.